aquilesC/aquiles.me/content/essays/Words in books are like the DNA that describes our ancient history.md

 ---
 title: Words in books are like the DNA that describes our ancient history
 description: Text in books accumulate changes such as DNA does.
-Studying them can tell the untold story of humanity.
+Studying them can shed light onto part of the untold story of humanity.
 template: essay.html
 head_image: books_dna.png
 ---